al0xd/sync_cloud_storage/README.md

 ```
 touch .exclude
 ```
-and add folders you want exlucde,ex:
+and add folders you want exclude,ex:

 ```
 .sass-cache